Services (Create / Refresh / Delete)

 . - View does not exist (pre-check).

-- DB errors are wrapped with
+- DB errors from

 Concurrent (keeps reads available)